 - After removing the battery from the calculator, put it in a safe place where it will not get into the hands of small children and accidentally swallowed. - Keep batteries out of the reach of small children.
 If accidentally swallowed, consult with a physician immediately. - Never charge the battery, try to take the battery apart, or allow the battery to become shorted.
-Never expose the battery to direct heat or dispose of it by incineration. - Improperly using a battery can cause it to leak and damage nearby items, and can create the risk of fire and personal injury. - Always make sure that the battery's positive ⊕ and negative ⊖ ends are facing correctly when you load it into the calculator. - Use only the type of battery specified for this calculator in this manual.
+Never expose the battery to direct heat or dispose of it by incineration. - Improperly using a battery can cause it to leak and damage nearby items, and can create the risk of fire and personal injury. - Always make sure that the battery's positive ⊕ and negative ends are facing correctly when you load it into the calculator. - Remove the battery if you do not plan to use the calculator for a long time. - Use only the type of battery specified for this calculator in this manual.